 3. Encourage reverse mentoring

-By combining the knowledge and different perspectives of entry-level and senior staff, you may find that innovative new ideas begin bubbling up between them.
+Combining the knowledge and different perspectives of entry-level and senior staff, can lead to innovative ideas begin bubbling up between them.

 4. Step away from the workplace